 I never tried a mosquito net before and was worried if I can sleep at all but I managed it and would certainly do it again.
 Next summer going to my country cottage in Finland I’ll bring a mosquito net and sleep well.

 Bathroom with both natural and man made rain shower

 Pool with lights on

 We only stayed one night in the Villa Kalpitiya but it’s a place where I definitely would like to stay longer.
 This is a little paradise on earth and so different from what usual hotels are like.
 More information on the place on their Facebook page: The Villa Kalpitiya

 Our Sri Lanka Round Trip

-Our 175 km drive from Colombo to Kalpitiya was the initial section on our Sri Lanka round trip.
+Our 175 km drive from Colombo to Kalpitiya was the first section on our Sri Lanka round trip.

-To travel around the tropical island of Sri Lanka we used a car and a driver and the total trip duration was two weeks.
+To travel around the tropical island we used a car and a driver and the total trip duration was two weeks.
 You can see our whole travel itinerary on this map:

-To see what the highlights of Sri Lanka are and how we arranged our trip check out my Sri Lanka main post: What to See in Sri Lanka and how to tour the Island.
+To learn what the highlights of Sri Lanka are and how our trip was arranged check out this post: What to See in Sri Lanka and how to tour the Island.

 Next Post: Touring Sri Lanka’s Ancient Cities